ivansherbs/insights.ivansherbs.com/herbs/meadowsweet/en.md

 Clearly, just the 3 mg of methyl salicylate present in a 2 g dose of meadowsweet flowers would give a lower level of pain relief than a dose of 325 mg concentrated pharmaceutical strength aspirin.

-However, 2 g of meadowsweet flowers contains about 270 mg of 119 different compounds ([ref Olennikov]; [Bijttebier, 2016]).
+However, 2 g of meadowsweet flowers contains about 270 mg of 119 different compounds ([Olennikov, 2017]; [Bijttebier, 2016]).
 The major active compounds are salicylates, tannins, and phenolic compounds.
 The mixture of these compounds creates an overall effect that is safer than aspirin as will be explained below.

 Firstly, it has been confirmed that that the tannins and phenolic compounds found in meadowsweet are partially responsible for the anti-ulcer, anti-fever (antipyretic), and anti-inflammatory properties ([Samardžića, 2018]).

 Aspirin, and other nonsteroidal anti-inflammatory drugs ([J&J C. Inc., n.d.]), have been proven to provoke ulcers. [ref Cryer]  The probability of a person dying from a stomach (peptic) ulcer is low today, at 1 in 100,000.
-For a duodenal ulcer, the probability is much higher at 5 in 100 [ref what is the mortality rate].
+For a duodenal ulcer, the probability is much higher at 5 in 100 ([Anand, 2018]).

 An infusion from meadowsweet protects the body from ulcers forming in the first place (anti-ulcerogenic) [ref A Clinical Guide to, ref Braun, Lesley].
 In an in vivo study done on rats, ulcers were induced using high doses of aspirin.
 Rats that were given meadowsweet infusions before the high dose of aspirin did not form ulcers.
 Furthermore, rats that already had stomach ulcers experienced higher healing when given meadowsweet infusions as treatment ([Barnaulov, 1980]).